The nation's capital finds itself at the center of a Trump maelstrom as National Guard troops arrive

 She also flatly stated that the capital city's hands are tied and that her administration has little choice but to comply.
 “We could contest that," she said of Trump's definition of a crime emergency, "but his authority is pretty broad.”

-Her comments came Monday hours after Trump, flanked by the people who oversee the military and the Justice Department, said that in the hopes of reducing crime he would be taking over Washington’s police department and activating 800 members of the National Guard, some of whom arrived early Tuesday.
-The crime Trump talked about is the same crime that city officials stress is already falling noticeably.

-Toward the end, the mayoral composure slipped a bit when Bowser made a reference to Trump’s “so-called emergency” and concluded, “I'm going to work every day to make sure it's not a complete disaster.”
+Bowser made a reference to Trump’s “so-called emergency” and concluded: “I'm going to work every day to make sure it's not a complete disaster.”

 The city and Trump have had a bumpy relationship